Original Research

 early abstract:

 Introduction: The long-term outcomes of different telerehabilitation gains for discharged COVID-19 patients are largely uncertain, and this point needs to be explored.
-This study aimed to research the effectiveness telerehabilitation and compare the long-term results of video conferencing-guided synchronous telerehabilitation and mobile application-guided asynchronous telerehabilitation programs, as well as determine the correlation between clinic and hemodynamic parameters.
+This study aimed to research the effectiveness of telerehabilitation and compare the long-term results of video-conferencing-guided synchronous telerehabilitation and mobile-application-guided asynchronous telerehabilitation programs, as well as determine the correlation between clinic and hemodynamic parameters.

 Results: A total of 27 patients completed the study.
 Significant improvement was seen in all parameters in long-term results with telerehabilitation programs (p<0.05).
 Especially, in analyzing the between-group effect at rest (p=0.031) and post-exertion saturation (p=0.004), there were significant differences in favor of video conferencing.
 Saturation was negatively correlated with dyspnea and fatigue (p<0.05).
 Post-exercise, dyspnea showed a moderate positive correlation with fatigue (r=.582, p=0.001) and heart rate (r=.412, p=0.033), while it exhibited a moderate negative correlation with 30-s STS (r=–.424, p=0.027) and IPAQ (r=–.401, p=0.038).